xigt/muninn/README.md

 ```
 Change this variable to use a different server.

+##### Project Files

+The `static/` directory contains the css style sheet, the javascript file, and the image files for this GUI.
+The `templates/` directory contains the HTML file for this GUI.

 ### Acknowledgments

 This work is supported by the National Science Foundation under Grant No.